 Welcome to our new Website!

-situation and we will publish an update in two weeks.
+situation and we will publish an update by the end of August.

 If you have any comments or feedback about our website, please send an email to firstname.lastname@example.org.

 The Las Campanas Observatory is located at a superb site high in the southern reaches of Chile’s Atacama Desert, and was established in 1969 to be home to both 40-inch and 100-inch reflecting telescopes.
 The newest additions here, twin 6.5-meter reflectors, are remarkable members of the latest generation of giant telescopes.
 The future of Las Campanas Observatory will be marked by the construction of the Giant Magellan Telescope (GMT), an extremely large telescope that, with seven segmented mirrors, will be 80 feet in diameter.
 LCO is part of the Astronomy & Astrophysics division of the Carnegie Institution for Science.